cloudera-cemea/CML_vHoL/README.md

 - Navigate to code/7a_ml_ops_simulation.py
 - Run the entire script by clicking  in the top menu

-This will generate a 1000 calls to the model, while we explore other parts of CML. **Do not** wait for this script to finish.
+This will generate a 1000 calls to the model, while we explore other parts of Cloudera AI. **Do not** wait for this script to finish.
 Proceed to the next part of the workshop.

 #### Lets look into what we just deployed